stavnstrup/abok/naf/examples/02-usecase.md

     {: type="i"}

 3. Maritime surveillance objectives :
-{: type="a"}

     1. Strategic

         1. Development of an effective maritime surveillance system including search and rescue capability.

         2. Need to ensure control on the movement of people goods and material

         3. Better linkage with neighbours and with multinational Level.
         {: type="i"}

     2. Economic

         1. Reduce the costs of maritime surveillance.

         2. Re-use of the legacies (radio systems, radars).
-    {: type="i"}
+        {: type="i" start="4"}

     3. Technical

         1. Describe the capability of the maritime surveillance to develop in the yellow country for the 5 to 10 coming years.

         2. Integrate the capabilities of maritime surveillance of the Rainbow community.

         3. Increase interoperability between yellow forces and with Rainbow member states.
-    {: type="i"}
+        {: type="i" start="6"}

     4. Operational

         1. Common operational procedures exist at Rainbow level

         2. Interaction is in place between coast guards and civilian security actors (Heli-OC- Hospitals).

         3. Interaction is in place with other actors.
+        {: type="i" start="9"}
-    {: type="i"}
+    {: type="a"}
-{: type="i"}
+{: type="a"}

 The following architecture elements already exist: